EmmaSteinman/project3/src/userprog/lab2doc.md

 We check all addresses passed into system calls, including the address of the argument passed to the system call handler, in a function called `check_address()`.
 This function forces a thread to exit if the address passed in is null, if it is a kernel virtual address (i.e. a user program should not be allowed to access it), or if it points to unmapped user virtual memory.
 We have to check addresses frequently, since we have to do it on every address passed in to a system call, but this checking does not obscure the primary function of code as each check only requires a call to `check_address()`.

 If a function does try to pass a bad pointer to a system call, we call `thread_exit()` to kill the thread.
 This function naturally leads to thread deallocation as part of the thread scheduling process.
-Beforehand, we call a function called `release_locks()` that iterates through the locks held by the current thread (kept track of in its `locks` list field) and releases each one.
-This ensures that any thread exiting abnormally does not hold onto any locks, so other threads won't get stuck waiting on a thread that has been killed.
+In `thread_exit()`, we call a function called `release_locks()` that iterates through the locks held by the current thread (kept track of in its `locks` list field) and releases each one.
+This ensures that any thread (exiting abnormally or not, since a user program could call the `exit` system call when it still holds some locks) releases all of its locks before exiting and that no other threads waiting on a lock held by a dying thread is stuck forever.

 **definitely need more here, especially after file system calls are written**